Hospitality Training News and Guides

 • A club secretary of a registered club

-• Transferring an existing liquor licence to another person or premises
+• Transferring an existing liquor licence

 What You'll Learn